-After going fishing for anchovies off Cefalu, we land in rough-and-tumble Palermo.
-Marveling at the eerie skeletons in a Cappuccin crypt, airy mosaics of Monreale, enchanting ruins of Segesta, and fiery rim of Mount Etna, we enjoy the best of Sicily.
+After going fishing for anchovies off Cefalù, we land in rough-and-tumble Palermo.
+Marveling at the eerie skeletons in a Capuchin crypt, airy mosaics of Monreale, enchanting ruins of Segesta, and fiery rim of Mount Etna, we enjoy the best of Sicily.

 To better understand Sicily's fascinating sights, remember its many conquerors.
-Over the last 2,500 years, the island of Sicily has been ruled by Greeks, Romans, Arabs, Normans, and Spaniards before becoming part of Italy.
+Over the last 2,500 years, the island of Sicily's been ruled by Greeks, Romans, Arabs, Normans, and Spaniards before becoming part of Italy.

 This island's complicated past makes it distinct from Italy: spicier food, a more festive lifestyle, and people who are Sicilian first, Italian second.

-Rick: What is more beautiful, this or a woman?
+Rick: What is more beautiful, this bike or a woman?

-Here in Cefalu, like anywhere in Italy, early evenings are a parade of people.
-Especially here in south Italy, with jobs scarce, kids spend hours just hanging out.
+Here in Cefalù, like anywhere in Italy, early evenings are a parade of people.
+Especially in south Italy, with jobs scarce, kids spend hours just hanging out.
 It's cruising without cars.
 Old-timers hang out too.
 It's a multi-generational scene.
-From moms with kids in strollers to grandparents, everyone seems to be out doing their "vasca" — that means laps.
+From moms with kids in strollers to grandparents, everyone seems to be out doing their vasche — that means "laps."

 After doing our laps, we're ready to try the local cuisine.
 Food is a huge part of life here.
 Sicilians talk of food like the English talk about the weather.
 Sicilian wine is enjoying newfound respect.

-Rick: So, today you are the president of the cooperative?
+Rick: So, today you are the president of the cooperative for the fishermen?

 After 60 years, he still goes out every day.

-IL Presidente brings a certain nobility to his work.
-That's one of the things I like about Europe — people find their niche and do their job with pride and gusto.
+Il Presidente brings a certain nobility to his work.
+That's one of the things I like about Europe — people find their niche and they do their job with pride and gusto.
 Fishing has always been a big part of Sicily's economy and culture.

-Whether the catch is good or the catch is meager, the work's always hard — and for El Presidente, it's a way of life.
+Whether the catch is good or the catch is meager, the work's always hard — and for Il Presidente, it's a way of life.

 A car is handy for exploring Sicily.
-Many of the best sights are away from cities — like its dramatic Greek temples.
-We're heading for one of the greatest — Segesta.
+Many of the top sights are away from cities — like its dramatic Greek temples.
+We're heading for one of the greatest: Segesta.